Khushangz/RAG-Multimodal-Research-Paper-Retrieval-Summarization-Pipeline-/README.md

 # Automated-Research-paper-review-and-approach-generation-given-an-NLP-problem-statement-using-RAG
-Project for Information Retrieval and Web Agents (Spring 2025)

 Given any problem statement, researchers typically need to sift through numerous academic papers to grasp the latest advancements and identify the most efficient solution strategies.
 This manual review